 GHO has defined a set of medium-term Liquidity Risk Metrics that are used to regularly monitor the liquidity situation of each Group insurance company.
 All such metrics are forward-looking, i.e. they are calculated at a future date based on projections of cash-flows, assets and liabilities and an estimation of the level of liquidity of the asset portfolio.
-The ratios are aimed at measuring the ability of LFL to ensure the fulfilment of its regulatory Technical Reserves Coverage Requirement as well as its cash obligations towards customers and other stakeholders.
+The ratios are aimed at measuring the ability of LFL to ensure the fulfilment of its regulatory requirement as well as its cash obligations towards customers and other stakeholders.

-The metrics are calculated both under the so-called 'base scenario', in which the values of cash-flows, assets and liabilities correspond to those projected according to LFL's Strategic Plan scenario, and under a set of so-called 'stress scenarios', in which the projected cash inflows and outflows, market price of assets and amount of Technical Reserves are recalculated to take into account circumstances that would adversely impact LFL's liquidity.
+All defined metrics are calculated under the so-called 'base scenario', in which the values of cash-flows and assets correspond to those projected according to LFL's Strategic Plan.
+Additionally for one metric a so-called 'stress scenario' is applied, in which the projected cash inflows and outflows as well as the market value of assets are recalculated to take into account circumstances that would adversely impact LFL's liquidity.

 Liquidity Risk limits have been defined together with GHO in terms of values of the above-mentioned metrics that LFL cannot exceed.
-The limit framework is designed so as to ensure that LFL holds a 'buffer' of liquidity in excess of the amount required to withstand the adverse circumstances depicted in the stress scenarios.
+The limit framework is designed to ensure that LFL holds a 'buffer' of liquidity in excess of the amount required to withstand the adverse circumstances depicted in the stress scenario.

-As for the previous year, LFL's latest liquidity metrics calculated for YE2018 have shown no liquidity gap.
+LFL's latest liquidity metrics calculated have shown no liquidity gap.